jporeilly/Workshop--LLM/GenAI/README.md

    - Trigger n8n workflow on new document
    - Extract text using n8n
    - Generate embeddings using Ollama's nomic-embed-text model
-   - Store document and embeddings in SQLite
+   - Store document and embeddings in PostgreSQL or Qdrant
    - Index vectors in Qdrant for similarity search
    - Build a search interface in Flowise